AlexanderLJX/SIT-Data-Visualization-and-Analysis/GUI_Instructions.md

 ### <ins>For all 3 Filtering Methods (after Step 1 is completed)</ins>
 2. Click on the "Generate" button.
 3. View and Display the data results on the map by clicking on one of the 2 map options (green buttons).
 4. To save a copy of the map, click "Export Map".
-Save the map file at the desired location of your file system.
+Save the map HTML file at the desired location of your file system.
 5. To save a copy of the filtered dataet, click "Export Filtered Datasset".
-Save the filtered dataset file at the desired location of your file system.
+Save the filtered dataset CSV file at the desired location of your file system.

 ### Combining Filters
 Users can filter the dataset up to 3 filters.
 Do note that certain filters that are set when generating will not produce any results if there are none available, resulting in a clean map without any symbols.

 ### Saving Raw Dataset CSV File
 If you would like to view the entire raw dataset without any filtering, click "Export Entire Dataset".
-Save the dataset file at the desired location of your file system.
+Save the raw dataset CSV file at the desired location of your file system.